The Cider Institute is a non-profit organization...

 • A job & internship board to create a professional pipeline for cider & perry producers.

 • An information hub and library.

-Access to the best knowledge-base and research available.
+Access to the best knowledge-base, research, and professional best practices available.

-Provides a unique collaboration between the cider industry and academic institutions helping to bridge the gap between applied learning and science.
+Provides a unique collaboration between the cider industry and researchers, helping to bridge the gap between science and production through applied learning .

-The Cider Institute is steered by the industry for the industry.
-This provides appropriate training for budding cidermakers to gain employment and start successful cider operations.
+Steered by the industry for the industry to provide training for cider makers to gain employment and start and build successful operations.

-The Cider Institute provides the only certification for cider production in the world.
+The Cider Institute developed the first certification for cider & perry production in the world.